svenwal/kong-acl-manager/README.md

 ## Installation

+### Locally / VM
 - Have a webserver with a recent PHP (tested PHP 7 and PHP 8)
 - Put all files from the repo into a folder of this webserver
 - copy the file `secrets-template.php` to `secrets.php` and change the settings in there (Kong connection and SMTP email server details) according to your setup

+### Docker

+This image has been uploaded to Docker Hub: <https://hub.docker.com/repository/docker/svenwal/kong-acl-manager>

+See the `docker-compose.yaml` file for an example on how to run this image.

 ## Usage